ChenxinAn-fdu/torch_ngram/readme.md

 #  Calculate n-gram similarity with Pytorch
-This is a tool implemneted by [torch](https://pytorch.org/ "torch") (version >= 1.4) that can simulate some text relevance metrics such as ROUGE, BLEU on GPU.
+This is a [torch](https://pytorch.org/ "torch") (version >= 1.4) tool that can simulate some text relevance metrics such as ROUGE, BLEU on GPU.
 The similariity score is calculated with the product of system output and reference.
 Given a system output $x$ and a reference $y$, the returned result is $ |x \cap y| / |x| + |y|$

 #### Usage of torch_ngram